 The Company complies with the provisions of ASC 740-10 in accounting for its uncertain tax positions.
 ASC 740-10 addresses the determination of whether tax benefits claimed or expected to be claimed on a tax return should be recorded in the financial statements.
 Under ASC 740-10, the Company may recognize the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based on the technical merits of the position.
-The Company has determined that the Company has no significant uncertain tax positions requiring recognition under ASC 740-10 and therefore has not included a tabular roll forward of unrecognized tax benefits.
-As there are no uncertain tax positions recognized, interest and penalties have not been accrued.
+The Company has determined that the Company has no significant uncertain tax positions requiring recognized, interest and penalties have not been accrued.

 The Company is subject to income tax in the United States, as well as various state and international jurisdictions.
 The Company has not been audited by any state tax authorities in connection with income taxes.
 The Company has not been audited by international tax authorities or any states in connection with income taxes.
-The Company's New York State tax returns have been subject to annual desk reviews which have resulted in insignificant adjustments to the related franchise tax liabilities and credits.
+The Company is New York State tax returns have been subject to annual desk reviews which have resulted in insignificant adjustments to the related franchise tax liabilities and credits.
 The Company is no longer subject to federal and state examination for tax years ending prior to December 31, 2020; tax years ending December 31, 2020 through December 31, 2023 remain open to examination.
 The Republic of Ireland is the Company's only significant foreign jurisdiction.
-The Company is no longer subject to Ireland tax examination for tax years ending prior to December 31, 2018 (as Ireland has not initiated an audit of 2017 as of December 31, 2023); tax years ending December 31, 2019 through December 31, 2023 remain open to examination.
+The Company is no longer subject to Ireland tax examination for tax years ending prior to December 31, 2018 (as Ireland has not initiated an audit of 2017 as of December 31, 2023); tax years ending December 31, 2023 remain open to examination.
 However, the Company's tax years December 31, 1998 through December 31, 2023 generally remain open to adjustment for all federal, state and foreign tax matters until its net operating loss and tax credit carryforwards are utilized or expire prior to utilization, and the applicable statutes of limitation have expired in the utilization year.
 The federal and state tax authorities can generally reduce a net operating loss (but not create taxable income) for a period outside the statute of limitations in order to determine the correct amount of net operating loss which may be allowed as a deduction against income for a period within the statute of limitations.